A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Abstract

 \section{Abstract}

-Hypergraphs have seen widespread applications in network and data science communities in recent years.
-We present a survey of recent work to define topological objects from hypergraphs---specifically simplicial, relative, and chain complexes---that can be used to build homology theories for hypergraphs.
-We define and describe nine different homology theories and their relevant topological objects.
-We discuss some interesting properties of each method to show how the hypergraph structures are preserved or destroyed by modifying a hypergraph.
+Hypergraphs have seen widespread application in network and data science communities in recent years.
+We present a survey of recent work to construct auxiliary structures from hypergraphs---specifically simplicial, relative, and chain complexes---that can be used to build homology theories for hypergraphs.
+We define and describe nine different constructions and their associated homology theories.
+We discuss some interesting properties of each homology theory to show how various hypergraph properties imply properties of the homology groups.
+We also include discussion of functoriality for several of the homology theories.
 Finally, we provide a series of illustrative examples by computing many of these homology theories for small hypergraphs to show the variability of the methods and build intuition.